 But what makes these activities hard isn’t their fundamental nature.
 It is the depth of focus, detail and reflection that a multi-unit manager places on them; the extent to which they create truly specific, accountable and measurable action plans to mitigate performance gaps and exploit opportunities.
 It’s the degree of attention they place on engaging and communicating with others to achieve a joint sense of purpose and direction.

 All of this, of course, is dependent on a genuine desire to develop others (especially their direct reports) to be able to think and act along the same lines while having the confidence and competence to manage the performance of others consistently and fairly.

 There’s that word again – consistency.
 World-class operators need to learn to love it and, of course, the other side of the equation, discipline.
 Whether you want to be a world-class operator or win medals at the Olympics the same behaviours of discipline and consistency are crucial.

 They may not be sexy or as fun to discuss as topics such as “strategy” might be, but they are the keys to success in my book.

-(This is of course the really important part because as vital as THINKING differently is to success, i don’t know any one who has ever achieved a bonus payout based on what they THINK rather than what they actually do!)
+(This is the important part because as vital as THINKING differently is to success, I don’t know anyone who has ever achieved a bonus payout based on what they THINK rather than what they do!)